josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 1. Player A (exploiter) acquires territories with the same primary culture as Player B (victim - AI or human player) through War 1 or from game start/previous conquests
 2. Player A intentionally allows or encourages Secessionists Rebellion to develop (Rebel progress approaching 100%)
 3. Player A wages War 2 against Player B when the Secessionists Rebellion is about to break out (Rebel progress near 100%)
-4. Player A makes white peace or gets a small amount of ransom, ending War 2 quickly, creating a new Truce period
+4. Player A makes White Peace or gets a small amount of ransom, ending War 2 quickly, creating a new Truce period
 5. Player A forms Alliance with other Countries/players during this new Truce period
 6. When Secessionists Rebellion breaks out:
    - Player B (culturally dominant) is FORCED to join the Rebellion's side (Attacker)